maailma/kansa/client/README.md

 Also important: the API server by default self-hosts a client that uses the latest-release production code hosted on GitHub Pages, so you should make sure that after bypassing the certificate warning you navigate to your actual client development version, at `http://localhost:8080/`.

+### kansa-admin

+ Currently, `kansa-admin` is set up to run completely separately from the main `client` interface.
+ For development, both use the same server address `http://localhost:8080/` so the back-end CORS settings should not need to be updated and authentication cookies can be shared.
+To use it, it may be easier to login first using `client`, or by visiting the API endpoint `https://localhost:4430/api/kansa/login?email=admin@example.com&key=key` to set the proper auth cookie.